fastify/fastify-jwt/UPGRADING.md

 ## Upgrading Notes
-This document captures breaking changes between versions of `fastify-jwt`.
+This document captures breaking changes between versions of `@fastify/jwt`.

 ### Upgrading from 3.x to 4.0